razeCt/razeCt/README.md

 - Hi, I’m @razeCt;
 - I’m interested in website coding;
-- Currently learning HTML, CSS and JS (front-end development)
+- Currently learning / studying HTML, CSS and JS (front-end development)
-- Not accepting any requests / comissions (again, for the time being);
+- Not accepting any requests / comissions (for the time being);
 - How to reach me: Not available (still not feeling like I want to share my social media for now).

 <!---